tabrez1991/react-pagination/README.md

 # BackEnd
 1. Clone or Download this repo.
-2. Go to in node folder and run `npm install`
+2. Go to Nodejs folder and run `npm install`
-3. Now run  `node app.js`.
+3. Now run  `node_modules/.bin/babel-node app.js`.

 Now your server is start, you can fetch the data.

 # FrontEnd
-1.
+1. Go to Reactjs folder and run `npm install`.
+2. Now run `npm start`.